Clinical Consultation, Supervision & Therapy

 Clinical Supervision requires clearly defined goals and session frequency.
 If you are seeking Clinical Supervision, let’s have a conversation to determine the best plan according to your needs.
 I am happy to provide supervision to supplement the hours which you receive in your practicum location or workplace and I have experienced this type of arrangement working well.
 I am registered with both the BCACC and the BCCSW and can support those working toward registration in either organization.

 The deepest development I have experienced, as well as supported others with, combines consultation with periods of deeper therapy work to integrate the learning in a personal way.
 It is crucial to pay attention to readiness, safety, and interest, and when it fits, to make use of our relationship to support your integration of implicit energy and narrative from within, increasing harmony amongst parts of self.
 At their best, consulting relationships are highly integrative, and a more deeply integrated you means a more effective you for Holding Space with your clients.

 VICARIOUS TRAUMA & COMPASSION FATIGUE

 It is always a good idea for us to engage in strategic self-care activities and relationships that nurture our sense of belonging and support our sense of being alive energized and connected.
 It is even more important if you are experiencing symptoms of being triggered, or significantly depleted by your clinical work.
 We can explore what is happening to you and what you may need.
-With the load many counsellors/therapists face in a variety of workplaces, this can be a real and significant risk, even for those of us with excellent boundaries and self-care practices.
+With the load many counsellors/therapists face, this can be a real and significant risk, even for those of us with excellent boundaries and self-care practices.